cristiscu/json-data-profiler/README.md

 The *indoor* and *outdoor* properties each return objects with similar properties (*type*, *minitems*, and *uniqueitems*).
 Which further, through *items*, return other potentially reusable objects (with *description* and *type* properties).
 Another similar entity with these last two properties is returned before by the *id* property.

-After consolidation, all the duplicate entities will be combined into one single entities, with all existing links redirected.
+After consolidation, all the duplicate entities will be combined into one single entity, with all related links redirected.
 The *indoor* and *outdoor* properties will now point to one single entity.
 And the three entities with *description* and *type* have been combined into one single shape:

 ![after-consolidation](images/after-consolidation.png)